MSI Claw AI handhelds are now turbocharged with Intel's Lunar Lake chip — and it puts ROG Ally X on notice

 (Image credit: Tom's Guide)

-Though both I and my colleague Tony Polanco really wanted to like the MSI Claw… then we tested it.
-At two separate hands-on events across both sides of the pond, we were equally frustrated by its lackluster software that made games annoyingly tough to launch, with the MSI Center simply not performing as it should.
-Let's hope the company has learned its lessons, because the MSI Claw 8 AI Plus has just been announced at Computex 2024 this week.
+We really wanted to like the MSI Claw… then we tested it.
+At two separate hands-on events across both sides of the pond, our team were equally frustrated by its lackluster software that made games annoyingly tough to launch, with the MSI Center simply not performing as it should.
+Let's hope the company has learned its lessons, because the MSI Claw 8 AI Plus has just been announced at Computex 2024.

 Bigger, with a beefier battery and a much more impressive CPU, the Claw 8 AI Plus is already beginning to look like the gaming handheld we should have got from MSI from the start.
-Intel’s Meteor Lake chip is out, and the new Intel Ultra codenamed “Lunar Lake” is in.
-We’ve known for a little while that Lunar Lake is set to power over 80 new AI laptops this year, but this is the first time we’re seeing this advanced silicon come to a Windows 11 handheld PC.
+Intel’s Meteor Lake chip is out, with the Intel Ultra “Lunar Lake” chip now running the show.
+We’ve seen Lunar Lake power new AI laptops this year, but this is the first time we’re seeing this advanced silicon come to a Windows 11 handheld PC.

 The bump in power that should come from ditching the old Intel Core Ultra 5 in the OG model for Lunar Lake CPUs should help run games more smoothly.
-And if you hate constantly having to charge your current Claw, there’s good news on the battery front.
+If you hate constantly having to charge your current Claw, there’s good news on the battery front.

 The MSI Claw 8 AI Plus has a 80Wh battery, which is a big upgrade over the 53Wh one found in its predecessor.
 The Steam Deck has only a 40Wh battery.

 The MSI Claw 8 AI Plus has a 80Wh battery, which is a big ol’ upgrade over the 53Wh one found in its predecessor.
-For context, the Steam Deck, which remains by far the most popular handheld PC from a sales perspective, only has a 40Wh battery.
-When it comes to being a battery beast, only the recently announced ROG Ally X can match the AI Plus on paper.
+For context, the Steam Deck OLED, which remains by far the most popular handheld PC from a sales perspective, only has a 50Wh battery.
+When it comes to being a battery beast, only the ROG Ally X can match the AI Plus on paper.

 When it comes to the screen, MSI is bringing the chonk.
 Dropping the 7-inch display of the first Claw, the 8 AI Plus version now has an 8-inch Full HD display with a refresh rate of 120Hz, support for VRR (Variable Refresh Rate) and a touch screen.

-Going back to the MSI Claw 8 AI Plus, as much as I doubt it will replace my beloved Steam Deck OLED, it looks like company has potentially cooked up one hell of a handheld.
+As impressive as the MSI Claw 8 AI Plus is, I doubt it will replace my beloved Steam Deck OLED — but who knows.
+Still, it looks like the company has potentially cooked up one hell of a handheld, and we hope it takes a spot as one of the best handheld gaming consoles.

 More From Tom's Guide